Trump’s target letter suggests the sprawling US probe into the 2020 election is zeroing in on him

 Even before Smith inherited the election interference probe last November, Justice Department investigators had already interviewed multiple Trump administration officials, including the chief of staff to former Vice President Mike Pence and former top lawyers at the White House, scrutinized post-election fundraising and seized as potential evidence the cellphones of numerous lawyers and officials.

-Since then, Smith’s team has questioned senior administration officials including Pence himself before the grand jury in Washington and has conducted voluntary interviews with a wide array of witnesses inside and outside the federal government.
-Those include election officials in states where Trump associates waged fruitless efforts to get results overturned in the Republican incumbent’s favor.
+Since then, Smith’s team has questioned senior administration officials including Pence himself before a grand jury in Washington.
+He’s also conducted interviews with a wide array of witnesses outside the federal government, including Trump lawyer Rudy Giuliani as well as election officials in states where Trump associates waged fruitless challenges to get results overturned in the Republican incumbent’s favor.

 Georgia Secretary of State Brad Raffensperger, who was personally lobbied by Trump to “find 11,780 votes” to overtake Biden, has been interviewed by Smith’s team, as has Michigan Secretary of State Jocelyn Benson and New Mexico Secretary of State Maggie Toulouse Oliver, according to their representatives.